JoseM98/SuperTongueDino/README.md

-# Super Tongueboy
+# Super Tongue Dino

-Project made with CPCtelera for the Amstrad CPCRetroDev 2019 Contest
+Project made with CPCtelera for the Amstrad CPCRetroDev 2019 Contest in assembly languaje.